robertpiira/widget-engine/README.md

 - git clone [this repo]

-Then in terminal (root folder) run:
+Then in terminal (project root folder) run:

 - npm install
 - bower install